Enjoying college parties as an introvert

 And you’ll be surprised at how quickly you can make friends when you’re willing to lend someone an ear and empathize with them.
 This is also one of the easiest ways to socialize at a college party where everyone knows each other.
 Because people don’t know, they can be more willing to talk to you about different things.

-CHECK OUT THIS POST: 24 goals for college students in 2024
+CHECK OUT THIS POST: 22 must-have bullet journal page ideas for college students you need in 2024

 5) Recharge your social battery in advance